motiur-mostakim/Onboarding-App/README.md

-intl =>	For date and time formatting shared_preferences =>	To optionally save alarms locally permission_handler => To request location permissions
+intl =>	For date and time formatting shared_preferences =>	To optionally save alarms locally permission_handler => To request location permissions flutter_screenutil => For making the UI responsive across different screen sizes and densities google_fonts => customizable fonts from Google Fonts in this app dots_indicator => 	To show dot indicators (e.g., in onboarding or tutorial screens) timezone => To manage and schedule time-based tasks or notifications across time zones

 **project screenShort**